GuggillaMukesh/mukesh-website/content/home/Research-Advisor.md

 headless: true

 # Order that this section appears on the page.
-weight: 1
+weight: 20

-title: Dr. R. Vijayakumar
+title: Research Advisor
 ---

-Dr. R. Vijayakumar
+Dr. R. Vijayakumar <br>
-vijay2028@iitm.ac.in
 Associate Professor in Ocean Engineering
-Indian Institute of Technology Madras
+Indian Institute of Technology Madras vijay2028@iitm.ac.in